Sukhoi Su-34: Prototypes (1990–1993)

 In August 1990, a photograph taken by a TASS officer showed an aircraft making a dummy approach towards the aircraft carrier Tbilisi.
 The aircraft, subsequently and erroneously labelled Su-27KU by Western intelligence, made its maiden flight on 13 April 1990 with Anatoliy Ivanov at the controls.
 Converted from an Su-27UB with the new distinctive nose, while retaining the main undercarriage of previous Su-27s, it was a prototype for the Su-27IB (IB stands for istrebitel-bombardirovshchik, or "fighter bomber").
 It was developed in parallel with the two-seat naval trainer, the Su-27KUB.
 However, contrary to earlier reports, the two aircraft are not directly related.
 Flight tests continued throughout 1990 and into 1991.

 In 1992, the Su-27IB was displayed to the public at the MosAeroshow (later renamed "MAKS Airshow"), where it demonstrated aerial refuelling with an Il-78, and performed an aerobatic display.
-The aircraft was officially unveiled on 13 February 1992 at Machulishi, where Russian President Boris Yeltsin and the Commonwealth of Independent States (CIS) leaders were holding a summit.
+The aircraft was officially unveiled on 13 February 1992 at Machulishchy (air base), where Russian president Boris Yeltsin and the Commonwealth of Independent States (CIS) leaders were holding a summit.
 The following year, the Su-27IB was again displayed at the MAKS Airshow.

 The next prototype, and first pre-production aircraft, T10V-2, first flew on 18 December 1993, with Igor Votintsev and Yevgeniy Revoonov at the controls.
 Built at Novosibirsk, where Su-24s were constructed, this aircraft was visibly different from the original prototype; it had modified vertical stabilizers, twin tandem main undercarriage and a longer "stinger", which houses an APU in order to balance out the weight from the cockpit.